 Twin Cities Church

 Twin Cities Church is a church of house churches.
 Our vision is to advance the gospel of Jesus Christ throughout the Twin Cities and beyond by preaching the gospel, equipping households and leaders, and planting house churches that engage the city in love and good deeds.
-We currently have two sites that meet in St. Paul, and continually start new house churches in the homes and neighborhoods of our members.
+We currently meet in St. Paul, and continually start new house churches in the homes and neighborhoods of our members.

 Twin Cities Church started as a small group of 14 people meeting in a Twin Cities suburban town home led by a vision to start a church focused on loving and following Jesus and being His family.
 TCC-Uptown started when George and Anna Stagg moved to Southwest Minneapolis in fall 2007.
 The church met in their home until it started public services in early 2009.
 Later that year, New Life Church of Woodbury, Betel Spanish Church, and Twin Cities Church joined forces to start a new church in the West Side neighborhood of St. Paul.
 TCC-West Side began meeting in June 2009 at the Betel facility.